-Start with some tummy breathing, with students in their seats, before reading the below script in a nice, slow voice..
+Start with some tummy breathing, with students in their seats or lying down if your students are comfortable with this.
+Then read the below script in a calm, slow voice..

 “Today we are going to do an activity that will help you notice the sensations in your body while you’re relaxing.
 So I’d like you to sit comfortably in your seat, to rest your arms in your lap and to place your feet firmly on the ground.
 Now close your eyes so you can focus on your body.